-The second term is intended to enphasize different fields of finance, combining quantitative and risk management subjects.
-It focuses on the most technical aspects of asset pricing and hedging while stressing the institutional, organizational and regulatory aspects.
+The second term is intended to emphasize different fields of finance, combining quantitative and risk management subjects.
+The focus is on the most technical aspects of asset pricing and hedging while stressing the institutional, organizational and regulatory aspects.

-The third term offers a number of optional courses, each dedicated to some specific aspects of applied finance.
+The third term offers a wide menu of optional courses, each dedicated to several specific aspects of applied finance.